wikipedia2vec/wikipedia2vec/examples/text_classification/README.md

 Text classification is performed using a linear layer with the feature vector as input.

 The code is built upon Wikipedia2Vec and PyTorch.
-The embeddings in this model are initialized using Wikipedia2Vec pretrained embeddings.
+The embeddings in this model are initialized using Wikipedia2Vec embeddings.
 See [the paper](https://arxiv.org/abs/1909.01259) for further details.

 ## Results